milindchavan12/react-native/README.md

 ### Props
 Most components can be customized when they are created, with different parameters.
 These creation parameters are called props.

+### State
+There are two types of data that control a component: props and state. props are set by the parent and they are fixed throughout the lifetime of a component.
+For data that is going to change, we have to use state.